 The latest reports on the fires is most will be still burning until the snow falls, but shouldn't continue to spread.
 Thanks for all your rain dancing, positive thoughts and prayers...I think it helped!

 With fall comes apples season.
-I love apples….in just about any way, shape or form.
-I made apple fritters!
-These aren't doughnutty apple fritters.
+I love apples in just about any way, shape or form.
+These apple tarts are one way I love to use apples.
+I also made apple fritters!
+These aren't doughy apple fritters.
 These are fritter apple fritters.
 Okay, that's just about as clear as mud!

 A fritter, is often a plain, cake-like morsel with added fruit, veggies, or even fish (I haven't tried a fish one yet.)
 The leavening is usually baking powder.
 Fritters can also be made with a yeast dough.
 I didn't have the patience for a yeast dough this time!
 These apple fritters are quick and delicious.

 These fritters are bite sized and are loaded with apples.
 The only problem is, you can't eat just one!
 Just don't say I didn't warn you!

 How to cook apple fritters